DigitalLatin/dll-org/src/research/library-of-digital-latin-texts.md

 Although editorial practices differ among scholars working on classical, medieval, and humanist texts, our user studies have demonstrated that there is general agreement that a viable digital format specifically for critical editions and commentaries of Latin texts, combined with a legitimate forum in which to publish them, would advance the field of Latin studies.

-Accordingly, the mission of the DLL's _Library of Digital Latin Texts_ is to provide standards, practices, and policies for creating, publishing, and working with born-digital critical editions of Latin texts from all eras.
+Accordingly, the mission of the DLL's _Library of Digital Latin Texts_ (LDLT) is to provide standards, practices, and policies for creating, publishing, and working with born-digital critical editions of Latin texts from all eras.

+The DLL works with three learned societies—the Society for Classical Studies, the Medieval Academy of America, and the Renaissance Society of America—to offer a pathway for peer review and publication of LDLT editions.

-For more information about the _LDLT_ and to see examples of our online reading room, please visit <https://ldlt.digitallatin.org/>.
+For more information about the _LDLT_ and to see view the currently available editions in our online reading room, please visit <https://ldlt.digitallatin.org/>.